-How To Add Custom Error Pages to Laravel
+How To Create Custom Error Pages in Laravel

-The default error pages (like a 404) are great for development, but when it's time to push your app to production, don't leave your error pages as the defaults.
+Laravel's default error pages (like a 404) are great during development, but when it's time to push your app to production, don't leave your error pages as the defaults.
+Here's how to quickly overwrite them and build your own.

 Let's look at how to add a custom 404 page to Laravel, and then we'll dive into how this works behind the scenes.

-To add a custom 404 (and any other supported status code) page to Laravel, just create a file in your views directory under an errors directory.
+To add a custom 404 page to Laravel, just create a file in your views directory under an errors directory.
+For a 404, you'd create a resources/views/errors/404.blade.php file.

 Oops, page not found

-Pretty simple content, but when hitting a page that doesn't exist, you'll see 'Oops, page not found'.
+Pretty simple content, but when hitting a page that doesn't exist, you'll now just see 'Oops, page not found' instead of the default that ships with Laravel.

 The same principle applies here.
 Just take the status code of the error (which will be displayed on the default Laravel error page) and create a new file.